SOLL8348/SOLL8348/README.md

 - 🌱 I’m currently learning to implement ISO 27001:2022 and provide security consultation services to projects and organizations.
 - 👯 I’m looking to collaborate on security research, risk management and blockchain projects.

-I am a builder, a researcher, a specialist and the list is endless but I prefer you call me **SOLL** - I will save you and the soll (soul) of your projects.
+I am a builder, a researcher, an associate and a specialist and the list is endless but I prefer you call me **SOLL** - I will save you and the soll (soul) of your projects.

 ## 🧊⛓️ Blockchain Projects
 - Community and Ecosystem Buidling